 Remarks

-1. If the Board of Directors does not adopt or amend the recommendations of the Remuneration Committee, it should state the date, period, content of the proposal, the resolution of the Board of Directors, and the company's handling of the opinions of the Remuneration Committee (if the remuneration approved by the Board of Directors is better than the recommendations of the Remuneration Committee, the difference and the reason should be stated): None.
+1. If the Board of Directors does not adopt or amend the recommendations of the Compensation Committee, it shall state the date, session number, content of the resolution, outcome of the Board resolution, and the Company's handling of the Compensation Committee's opinions (if the compensation approved by the Board is more favorable than the Compensation Committee's recommendation, the differences and reasons shall be stated): Not applicable.

 Notes:

-(2) If there is an election of the Compensation Committee prior to the year-end date, the new and old members of the Compensation Committee should be listed, and the date of the election and whether the member is the old, new, or re-elected member should be noted in the Remarks column.
-The actual attendance rate (%) is calculated based on the number of Compensation Committee meetings held and the actual number of meetings attended by the member during his/her term of office.
+(2) At the end of the year, if there has been a re-election of the Compensation Committee, both the new and former members of the Compensation Committee shall be listed.
+The remarks column shall indicate whether the member is former, new, or continuing, along with the re-election date.
+The actual attendance rate (%) shall be calculated based on the number of meetings held by the Compensation Committee during the member's tenure and the actual number of meetings attended.

-All members of the committee agreed to pass Submit to the Board of Directors for approval by all directors present
+All members of the committee agreed to adopt.
+The board resolution was passed with the unanimous consent of all directors present.

-4. An analysis of the total remuneration paid by the Company and all the companies in the consolidated statements to the directors, supervisors, general manager and deputy general manager of the Company in the most recent two years as a percentage of the net profit after tax of the individual or separate financial statements, and an explanation of the policy, standard and combination of remuneration payment, the procedure for setting remuneration, and its correlation with operating performance and future risks.
+4. Analysis of the proportion of total remuneration paid to the Company's directors, supervisors, general manager, and deputy general managers over the past two years relative to the after-tax net profit in the individual or separate financial statements, along with an explanation of the remuneration policy, standards, and composition; the procedures for determining remuneration; and its correlation with operating performance and future risks.

 ProjectThe CompanyAll companies in the financial report